-We offer summer camps and classes all summer long that are geared to be fun and academic.
+We offer summer camps and classes for ages 3 to 8, all summer long that are geared to be fun and academic.
 Topics in our Discovery classes include foreign language, sports, science, cooking, art and art history, world studies, math, spelling, etc.

-Extended care is available to any SMS student from 7 a.m. to 9 a.m. and from 3:15 p.m. to 6:15 p.m.
+Extended care is available to any SMS student from 8 a.m. until morning class time begins at 9 a.m. and from the end of afternoon class time at 3:15 p.m. until 6:00 p.m.
 Monday through Friday.
 This flexible option allows you to arrive and leave at a time that is most convenient to you.
-You may prepay for a set amount of time in advance at a discounted rate or pay for the time you use based on 15-minute increments billed at the end of the month.

 Clubroom is available before and after regular class times: